Dec 26, 2012

 The annual raffle drawing included prizes from 30 local businesses and individuals.

-“We are extremely grateful to the support of the Mount Shasta business community for their generous support,” said Buhs.
+“We are extremely grateful to the Mount Shasta business community for their generous support,” said Buhs.
 “Their contributions led directly to donations of nearly 20 grocery bags of food for the Senior Nutrition Program the most food ever collected for this event.”

 “Once again the students of the Mount Shasta Martial Arts Program have come thru for our seniors,” said Mount Shasta Recreation & Parks District Administrator Mike Rodriguez.
 “Our seniors need extra help with so many daily needs and I’m sure these extra groceries will be received with great appreciation!”